WangDaMME/Autonomous-Driving-Nanodegree/P5- Kidnapped Vehicle Localization using Particle Filters/README.md

     <li><b>Init</b> - It first initialzes #120 arbitary-located particles with arbitary Gaussian distribution noises. </li>
     <li><b>Prediction</b> - Using homogenoues coordinates Transformation, the obserbation markers are transformed from the vehicle's coordinates to the map's coordinates, with respect to particles and Gaussian sensor noises are taken into account.  </li>
     <li><b>Data Association</b> - Using homogenoues coordinates Transformation, the obserbation markers are transformed from the vehicle's coordinates to the map's coordinates, with respect to particles and Gaussian sensor noises are taken into account.  </li>
-    <li><b>Data Association</b> - Using homogenoues coordinates Transformation, the obserbation markers are transformed from the vehicle's coordinates to the map's coordinates, with respect to particles and Gaussian sensor noises are taken into account.  </li>
+    <li><b>Data Association</b> - After observations have been transformed into the map's coordinate space, then the next step is to associate each transformed observation with a land mark identifier using Nearest Neighbor technique.  </li>
-    <li><b>Update Weights</b> - Using homogenoues coordinates Transformation, the obserbation markers are transformed from the vehicle's coordinates to the map's coordinates, with respect to particles and Gaussian sensor noises are taken into account.  </li>
+    <li><b>Update Weights</b> - Update the particle weights based onw each measurement's Multivariate-Gaussian probability density [σx,σy] standard deviation. </li>
-    <li><b>Resampling</b> - Using homogenoues coordinates Transformation, the obserbation markers are transformed from the vehicle's coordinates to the map's coordinates, with respect to particles and Gaussian sensor noises are taken into account.  </li>
+    <li><b>Resampling</b> - Using resampling weight to random particles based on its weight.
+The unlikely particles which has low importance of weight will be dropped out and the likely particles which has larger importance of weight will suffice by iterations.</li>
 </ol>

 ### Result